1. Disconnect the negative battery cable.

 16. Remove the column from the pipe.

-17. The bearing can be removed from the pipe using a suitable drift, except for models with the Procon-Ten system where the bearing is integral with the pipe.
+17. The bearing can be removed from the pipe using a suitable drift, except for models with the Procon-Ten system, where the bearing is one piece with the pipe.

-18. Assembly and installation is carried out in reverse disassembly and removal of the sequence.
+18. Assembly and installation is carried out in the reverse order of disassembly and removal.
 But note the following additional points.
-To install the spring washers on the top of the column, a special tool is used, shown in fig. 10.16.
-On the standard version of direct steering, press the flanged pipe against the column with pliers as shown in fig. 10.17, then adjust the position of the column until you get the size shown in fig. 10.18.
-Fasten the column to the gear.
-Before squeezing the bracket that secures the pipe to the baffle, make sure that the pipe is properly connected to the inner column.
+To install the spring washers on the top of the column, use the special tool shown in Fig. 10.16.
+On the standard version of the direct acting steering, press the flange pipe to the column with pliers as shown in Fig. 10.17, then adjust the position of the column until you get the size shown in Fig. 10.18.
+Fasten the column to the pinion.
+Before squeezing the clamp that secures the pipe to the bulkhead, make sure that the pipe is correctly connected to the inner column.